zhendrikse/tdd/tdd-katas/audio-player-kata/README.md

 - A combined(!) play/pause button
 - Buttons for the previous and next tracks
-- A display for the current song (and its total duration) The display shows the song that is _going to be_ played by preceding it by "play:" and preceding it by "now playing:" if the song is currently being played.
+- A display for the current song (and its total duration) The display shows the song that is _going to be_ played preceding it by "play:" and preceding it with "now playing:" if the song is currently being played.

-For this excercise, we assume that a playlist is present and that the audio player is looking at the first song in the playlist, but _not_ playing it yet.
+For this exercise, we assume that a playlist is present and that the audio player is looking at the first song in the playlist, but _not_ playing it yet.

-The play list consists of the following songs:
+The playlist consists of the following songs:
 - MyGreatSong.mp3
 - MyUpbeatSong.mp3
 - MyWorkoutSong.mp3